David McKitterick: Early life and education

 McKitterick was born on 9 January 1948 to the Revd Canon J. H. B. McKitterick and Marjory McKitterick (née Quarterman).
 He was educated at King's College School, a private school in Wimbledon, London.
 He studied at St John's College, Cambridge, graduating with a Bachelor of Arts (BA) degree in 1969: as per tradition, his BA was promoted to a Master of Arts (MA Cantab) in 1973.
 He studied library science at University College London, completing a diploma (DipLib) in 1971.

 Career

 He worked at the Cambridge University Library from 1969 to 1970 and from 1971 to 1986.
 He was a Fellow of Darwin College, Cambridge from 1978 to 1986.
 He was elected a Fellow of Trinity College, Cambridge: he served as its librarian from 1986 to 2015 and its Vice-Master from 2012 to 2016.

+In 1987 he gave the Englehard Lecture at the Center for the Book at the Library of Congress.

+McKitterick became a member of the Roxburghe Club in 1998.

-He held the Lyell Readership in Bibliography at the University of Oxford in the 1999/2000 academic year.
+He held the Lyell Readership in Bibliography at the University of Oxford in the 1999–2000 academic year and the Sandars Reader in Bibliography at the University of Cambridge in 2000–2001.

 In 2006, he was made an Honorary Professor of Historical Bibliography by the University of Cambridge.

 He is the author of various works on bibliography and library history, including a history of Cambridge University Library in the 18th and 19th centuries.

 Personal life

-In 1976, McKitterick married Rosamond Deborah Pierce, who became the Professor of Medieval History at the University of Cambridge.
+In 1976, McKitterick married Rosamond McKitterick, who became the Professor of Medieval History at the University of Cambridge.
 Together they have one daughter.